-- 1. Merge Fortran module to upstream SWIG: The work is in progress to push the developed SWIG/Fortran functionality to upstream SWIG project.
-This would allow projects both inside and outside ECP ecosystem to start using this functionality independently of ForTrilinos to provide Fortran interfaces to their own libraries.
-We anticipate multiple projects taking advantage of this capability. - 2.
-Provide wrappers for more libraries: ForTrilinos will continue efforts to increase the number of wrapped Trilinos libraries.
-The next phase of the project will include libraries corresponding to nonlinear solvers, such as NOX.
-We anticipate that once that functionality is available, many applications in ECP, including E3SM-MMF, will be able to start using ForTrilinos in the production. - 3.
+- 1. Provide wrappers for more libraries: ForTrilinos will continue efforts to increase the number of wrapped Trilinos libraries.
+The scheduled release of the next phase of the project will include libraries corresponding to nonlinear solvers, such as NOX. - 2.
+Integrate developed capabilities into applications: E3SM-MMF is an Earth system model development and simulation project.
+It relies on Trilinos for its implicit capabilities.
+The ForTrilinos project will integrate the developed nonlinear solver with IoC into E3SM-MMF to provide path forward to heterogeneous stack. - 3.
 Provide interfaces for heterogeneous platforms: ForTrilinos will develop support for heterogeneous memory through providing access to Kokkos-based interfaces in Trilinos.
 This will allow full exposure to Trilinos capabilities targeting Exascale machines.

-4.3.10 SLATE
+4.3.11 WBS 2.3.3.09 SLATE

-Overview The objective of the Software for Linear Algebra Targeting Exascale (SLATE) project is to provide fundamental dense linear algebra capabilities to the US Department of Energy (DOE) and to the high-performance computing (HPC) community at large.
-To this end, SLATE will provide basic dense matrix operations (e.g., matrix multiplication, rank-k update, triangular solve), linear systems solvers, least square solvers, singular value and eigenvalue solvers.
+Overview The Software for Linear Algebra Targeting Exascale (SLATE) intends to provide fundamental dense linear algebra capabilities to the US Department of Energy (DOE) and to the high-performance computing (HPC) community at large.
+To this end, SLATE will provide parallel Basic Linear Algebra Subprograms (BLAS), linear systems solvers, least square solvers, singular value and eigenvalue solvers.

-The ultimate objective of SLATE is to replace the venerable Scalable Linear Algebra PACKage (ScaLA-PACK) library, which has become the industry standard for dense linear algebra operations in distributed memory environments.
-However, after two decades of operation, ScaLAPACK is past the end of its lifecycle and overdue for a replacement, as it can hardly be retrofitted to support hardware accelerators, which are an integral part of today's HPC hardware infrastructure.
+The ultimate objective of SLATE is to replace the venerable Scalable Linear Algebra PACKage (ScaLA-PACK) library, which has become the industry standard for dense linear algebra operations in distributedmemory environments.
+However, after two decades of operation, ScaLAPACK is past the end of its life cycle and overdue for a replacement, as it can hardly be retrofitted to support GPUs, which are an integral part of today's HPC hardware infrastructure.

-Primarily, SLATE aims to extract the full performance potential and maximum scalability from modern, many-node HPC machines with large numbers of cores and multiple hardware accelerators per node.
-For typical dense linear algebra workloads, this means getting close to 90% of the theoretical peak performance and scaling to the full size of the machine (i.e., thousands to tens of thousands of nodes).
-This is to be accomplished in a portable manner by relying on standards like MPI and OpenMP.
+Primarily, SLATE aims to extract the full performance potential and maximum scalability from modern HPC machines with large numbers nodes, large numbers of cores per node, and multiple GPUs per node.
+For typical dense linear algebra workloads, this means getting close to the theoretical peak performance and scaling to the full size of the machine (i.e., thousands to tens of thousands of nodes).
+This is to be accomplished in a portable manner by relying mostly on standards like MPI and OpenMP.

-SLATE functionalities will first be delivered to the ECP applications that most urgently require SLATE capabilities (e.g., EXAALT, NWChem, QMPACK, GAMESS, and CANDLE) and to other software libraries that rely on underlying dense linear algebra services (e.g., FBSS).
-SLATE will also fill the void left by ScaLAPACK's inability to utilize hardware accelerators, and it will ease the difficulties associated with ScaLAPACK's legacy matrix layout and Fortran API.
-Figure 45 shows SLATE within the ECP software stack.
+SLATE functionalities will first be delivered to the ECP applications that most urgently require SLATE capabilities (NWChem, GAMESS, EXAALT, QMCPACK, CANDLE, etc.) and to other software libraries that rely on underlying dense linear algebra services (STRUMPACK, SuperLU, etc.).
+Figure 41 shows the role of SLATE in the ECP software stack.